studiozeffa/react-native-training-course/notes/navigation.md

 ## Passing data to screen

 Pass an object as the second argument to `navigate` to send data to the screen.
-Pull it out with `state.params`:
+Pull it out with `getParam()`:

 ``` jsx
 class HomeScreen extends Component {